charlesrocabert/gbacpp/README.md

 <strong>gbacpp</strong> will integrate CGM evolutionary algorithms in the near future.

-⚠️ Note that CGMs must comply to the standard CGM format.
+⚠️ Note that CGMs must comply to a standardized format.
 A tutorial is available in the section [CGM files tutorial](#cgm_files_tutorial).

 # Table of contents
 - [Roadmap](#roadmap)